luisboteg/DivNamesAlgorithm/README.md

 # DivNamesAlgorithm

+Python algorithm for split Spanish names from string to Array

-Hecho por Luis Bote Henrández y Luis Bote Gallardo
+Created by Luis Bote Henrández and Luis Bote Gallardo